tim2zg/Good-education-Channels/README.md

 # **Good education Channels**
-### My primary source of Information.
+### My primary source of information.
 Ranging from comedy to topics I missed at school.
 ### I also use [Nebula](https://nebula.app/) and [Curiosity Stream](https://curiositystream.com/) which cost 15$ a year together.
-### You of course can suggest new Channels by Issus or PR.
+### You of course can suggest new channels by Issues or PR.
 ---

 ### Categories